Jorsin/Initial/mailing.md

 9. Breaches of list etiquette should be dealt with privately with the offending list user, and should not result in complaints being sent to the list.
 10. A person repeatedly breaching list etiquette shall receive warnings from the list administrator.
 A further breach after the second such warning within thirty days shall result in the offender being unsubscribed from the list.
 Other action may also be taken to block postings to the list by the offender.
 Any such unsubscription is to be immediately announced to the list.
 ## Mailing List Archives
-A full archive is available at https://list.waikato.ac.nz/hyperkitty/list/nznog@list.waikato.ac.nz/.
+A full archive is available [here](https://list.waikato.ac.nz/hyperkitty/list/nznog@list.waikato.ac.nz/).
 Any message sent to the list will be archived and made available on the web automatically.
 Changes are not made to the archive on request, though the administrators remain happy to assist the Office of the Privacy Commissioner should any complaint be laid with that office.
 One way to search the archive is to use google and prefix your search with site:list.waikato.ac.nz
 ## Subscribing to the List
-You can subscribe to the list at  https://list.waikato.ac.nz/postorius/lists/nznog.list.waikato.ac.nz/
+You can subscribe to the list [here](https://list.waikato.ac.nz/postorius/lists/nznog.list.waikato.ac.nz/)
 ## Using the list wisely
 A common reason for posting to the list is when something isn’t working as you believe it should.
 When this happens the first thing you should do is contact the other party directly – get their details from their website or from the NOC list.
 If you find out something of general technical interest please share it with the list through an intelligent and fact filled post.
-Secondly, search the archives at http://list.waikato.ac.nz/pipermail/nznog/to see if your question has been answered before.
+Secondly, search the archives [here](http://list.waikato.ac.nz/pipermail/nznog/)to see if your question has been answered before.
 One way to search the archive is to use google and prefix your search with site:list.waikato.ac.nz .

 If this gets you nowhere you should post to the list with sufficient detail so that others on the list to see if the problem you are having might also impact on them (so they will tune into the thread as it progresses), or it might be a more general problem than you think and help may come from somewhere other than where you expected.